matt6gsr/nc-news-backend/README.md

 ctrl & c
 ```

-Note: make sure mongodb is still running at this time.
+Note: make sure mongodb is still listening at this time.

 There are 3 seperate databases; one for development, one for testing and one for production.
 The development database is seeded by default.
-The test database is seeded when testing automatically.
+The test database is seeded when testing, automatically.
 The production database is hosted and seeded seperately.

 The test file is located in the `spec` folder and is named `index.spec.js`